getify/foi-lang/formalization-work/Foi-Specification.md

   the prior `it%`, ignored it, and invoked `it%` again before the Promise resolved.
-Under Foi's synchronous execution model, this arises only when the prior step's body suspended in some outer non-`Effect.Gen` handler introducing asynchrony; the consumer arrived with a next call before the async completed and body resumed to a Gen arm.
+Under Foi's synchronous execution model, this arises only when the prior step's body suspended in some outer non-`Effect.Host.Gen` handler introducing asynchrony; the consumer arrived with a next call before the async completed and body resumed to a Gen arm.
 One diagnostic:
   `Promise.renege@ "Previous Iterator Step Incomplete"`.